Palingsound: Etymology

 The musical style received the name palingsound early in its history.
 Music of The Cats was already referred to as palingsound in 1968.
 Het Vrije Volk would publish an article in March 1968 mentioning: "... the sound is, according to experts, 'a typical palingsound'."

 The name's coining has been attributed to Veronica DJ Joost den Draaijer.
 Den Draaijer coined the term as a reference to the fishing of European eel which is common in Volendam.
 Another contributing factor to the naming was that Jan Buijs, manager of The Cats, would always bring some European eel for Den Draaijer when he came to the Veronica studio.

 Controversy

-Not all Volendamic musicians would react positively to the name and genre.
-Some band members of The Cats would feel like the name mocked them.
+Not all Volendamic musicians reacted positively to the name and genre.
+Some band members of The Cats felt like the name mocked them.
 They would later accept the name after the many successes it brought them.

 In 2008, a new controversy arose when the band 3JS reacted in frustration when their music was referred to as palingsound.
 They claimed that their music was not at all typical palingsound, even though they originate from Volendam.
 Jaap Kwakman, a band member of 3JS, edited the Dutch Wikipedia article on Palingsound to remove 3JS from the article.